CommunityToolkit/Aspire/docs/integrations/hosting-java.md

 ### Use the executable Spring app

-If you want to directly use the JAR file to run the Spring app, you can use the `JavaAppExecutableResourceOptions` to define the executable Spring app.
+If you want to directly use the JAR file to run the Spring app, use the `JavaAppExecutableResourceOptions` to define the executable Spring app.
 Make sure to add the `PublishAsDockerFile` option to publish the app using `Dockerfile` for the executable Spring app.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);